Cost of Living in Bangkok

 It costs between £300 and £600 to fly back to the UK, depending on the time of year and the airline.
 We get paid holidays too.

 In a typical month, we spend between 50,000 and 60,000 baht a month, without worrying too much about what we buy.
 We aren’t massively big spenders, but we also get paid a decent salary for English teaching in Bangkok.
 We prefer to save money to travel and have good holidays and trips home.

 This is our cost of living in Bangkok.
 Others will spend more, others less.
-Hopefully if you are moving to Bangkok, this will give you an idea of what your cost of living might be.
+Hopefully, if you are moving to Bangkok, this will give you an idea of what your cost of living in Bangkok might be.